 I see strong evidence that some firms – not many – have been rethinking and redesigning themselves to meet the challenges we all face.
 Two examples: Gensler and HOK.
 A review of the priorities expressed in their websites is instructive.

 To achieve that vision of Taking Control will require significant change to the way most firms in the architectural and related engineering professions think.

 That is why this website advocates “Rethink everything”.
 There is no other way.

 This “web book” started out in 2014 with Rethink Everything as a core theme.
 This confused reviewers, who questioned the point of the effort and what the site was trying to accomplish – as well as questioning what I wanted out of the effort.

 As a result, I came to see that the idea of rethinking is a process idea, not a destination idea.
 This is an important distinction.
 While designers generally, and architects particularly, approach projects with a deep sense of process about solving design problems, most see that only in the project context rather than the design process context.
 As a result, my focus on rethinking couldn’t be seen as anchored to anything tangible.

 Ultimately I saw that I had to “anchor” all of the process activity to something tangible, and sufficiently desirable enough to pursue.
 That is why the focus moved to Taking Control – a tangible destination – that readers can relate to.

 That refocus doesn’t change the fact that reaching that destination can be accomplished only by a complete rethink of everything we do.
-In a way, the inability of reviewers to connect with the importance of the journey is a microcosm of why the profession is in a perilous condition of irrelevance.
+In a way, the inability of reviewers to connect with the importance of the journey is a microcosm of why the profession, in my view, is currently headed toward decreasing relevance.